Environment

 Carbon Footprint

 We established our global carbon footprint in 2006.
 Our scope includes emissions produced within offices, vehicle fleets at those offices and air travel.
 It excludes emissions produced at client sites and other Scope 3 emissions.
+We are currently evaluating processes to expand our reporting boundary.
+This expanded boundary will include project sites and other Scope 3 emissions categories.

-Emission sources in our GHG inventory include electricity, heat and steam; stationary fuel consumption for our facilities; refrigerants used in building cooling systems; fleet vehicle fuel consumptions; and emissions associated with business-related air travel.
+Emission sources in our current GHG inventory include electricity, heat and steam; stationary fuel consumption for our facilities; refrigerants used in building cooling systems; fleet vehicle fuel consumption; and emissions associated with business-related air travel.
 For each source, GHG emissions are quantified in the inventory for the following, if applicable: carbon dioxide, methane, nitrous oxide and any hydrofluorocarbon refrigerants reported.

-In 2023, Fluor achieved our Net Zero 2023 commitment, reducing our operational Scope 1 and Scope 2 greenhouse gas (GHG) emissions to net zero.
+In 2023, Fluor achieved our Net Zero 2023 commitment, reducing our operational Scope 1 and Scope 2 greenhouse gas (GHG) emissions to net zero as defined in our Greenhouse Gas Inventory Management Plan.
+This focus excluded Scope 3, which consists of indirect GHG emissions, such as air travel.

-Our 2023 GHG emissions for Scope 1 and Scope 2 (market-based) totaled approximately 12,073 tCO2e.
 To achieve Net Zero 2023, we used a combination of the following strategies:

-• We continued to reduce energy consumption at our offices.
+We reduced energy consumption at our offices.

 Conservation of Resources